RINEARN/exevalator/README.md

 <a id="what-is"></a>
 ## What is Exevalator ?

-When you are developing software, don't you want to calculate (evaluate) the value of a numerical expression stored in a string-type variable?
+Are you developing software and need to calculate the value of a numerical expression stored in a string-type variable?
 For example:

 	"1 + 2"
 	"(1.2 + 3.4) * 5.6"
 	"x + f(y)"

-and so on.

-Most of compiled (not scripting) languages don't support such feature by default, so you are required to implement a calculation routine by yourself, or use a library providing such feature.
+Most compiled languages, as opposed to scripting languages, do not support this feature by default.
+You are usually required to implement your own calculation routine or use a library that provides this capability.

-Exevalator is a very compact library to provide such feature on Java/Rust/C#/C++ programs.
+Exevalator is a very compact library designed to offer this functionality in Java, Rust, C#, C++, and Visual Basic programs.

 <a id="license"></a>
-## License (Copyright-Free)
+## License (Public Domain)

-This library is released under the "Unlicense" license, which is almost the same as the so-called "copyright-free" (public domain).
+This library is released under the "Unlicense," which is effectively equivalent to releasing it into the public domain.

-Also, you can choose the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license instead, if you want.
-The Unlicense and the CC0 is similar in that they are licenses to release something into the public domain, but their details are little different.
-Choose the one you want.
+Alternatively, you can opt for the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license, which is similar to the Unlicense in that it also facilitates releasing works into the public domain, though there are minor differences in the terms.
+Feel free to choose the one that best suits your needs.

 <a id="how-to-use"></a>